carbon-language/carbon-lang/docs/project/code_review.md

 as well.
 For example, say that "my comments are addressed, but leaving the final review to others" to clearly indicate that you're happy but are deferring the decision to others.
 If you are a code owner and deferring to someone else, it is essential to suggest specific other reviewers.
-Otherwise we risk all the code owners assuming another is going to approve the change.
+Otherwise, we risk all the code owners assuming another is going to approve the change.

 An important technique to make progress, especially with different working hours and timezones, is to approve changes even with outstanding comments.
-For example, if the comments you have are straight forward and have unambiguous fixes or suggested edits, you should give an LGTM with those comments addressed.
+For example, if the comments you have are straightforward and have unambiguous fixes or suggested edits, you should give an LGTM with those comments addressed.
 The author can always come back to you if they have questions, and we can always revert changes if the resolution for some reason diverges wildly from your